capitec/omni-components/.tooling/react-wrapper/README.md

 ## Overview

-This package is generated on the publish of the `@capitec/omni-components` package and is not authored manually.
+This package is auto-generated on the publish of the `@capitec/omni-components` package.